Woodlawn Heights, Bronx: Places of worship

 The Roman Catholic church of St. Barnabas is the largest church in Woodlawn Heights and part of St. Barnabas parish.
 The parish is managed by Reverend Brendan A. Fitzgerald.
 The parish has weekly masses in English and Italian and some seasonal holiday masses in Irish.
 St. Barnabas Parish, founded in 1910, serves as a major community center for the neighborhood, which is nearly entirely Catholic, and a center of Irish culture, offering Irish language classes and an Irish Outreach program to assist Irish immigrants in finding jobs and residence in the neighborhood.
 In addition to the church, the parish runs an adjoining convent (currently occupied by the large and growing community of the Sisters of Life) and St. Barnabas Elementary School.

 St. Mark's Lutheran Church is on Saint Marks Place in Yonkers near the Van Cortlandt Park entrance.

+St. Stephen's Episcopal Church is located on E. 238th Street at the corner of Vireo Avenue.
+It is the oldest church in Woodlawn and a member of the world-wide Anglican Communion.